hipe/tmx/doc/018-installing-and-deploying-python.md

 will go into our (project-specific) `my-venv` directory.

-to install `pipenv` we will use `pip`. (explaining either of these is outside of our scope and in fact outside of our current understanding at writing.)
+to install `pipenv` we will use `pip`. (explaining either of these is outside of our scope and in fact outside of our current understanding.)

 `pip`, it seems, is now a part of the python standard distribution, so we already have it.